How To Create Your Own Code of Ethics (With Examples)

 I will be honest and transparent in my personal and professional life.
 While I reserve the right to own personal privacy, I am dedicated to the full disclosure of my professional life.
 I’m dedicated to not keeping information from a person who deserves access to it, but I recognize the reality of and expect to encounter situations that appear ambiguous.
 These situations will remind me to revisit my morals to determine whether withholding information would be in breach of my own code of ethics.

 I am dedicated to continually improving myself.
-It’s important for me to reach toward virtuosity every day.
-I believe that living in accordance to my virtues will encourage me to be the ethical person I want to be.
+It’s important for me to act with integrity every day.
+I believe that living by my virtues will encourage me to be the ethical person I want to be.

 I will keep my promises and honor my commitments.
-This includes promises to myself as well as my friends and family, and my professional life also deserves my commitment to integrity.
+This includes promises to myself as well as my colleagues, friends and family.
 During times when my obligations to myself, my job and society conflict with each other, I will refer to my moral compass to evaluate my commitments on a case-by-case basis.

 I will remain accountable for my shortcomings or mistakes.
 I will hold myself accountable for any action that I am morally responsible for.
 To avoid situations in which I may be required to perform such actions, I will strive for as much autonomy as possible in my personal and professional lives.
 Accepting accountability if I cause any sort of harm includes righting unintentional wrongs.